inthepocket/hubble-sketch-plugin/README.md

 # Usage

+After the installation, the Hubble will be available in your plugin list.
+You should first configure your document and enter a unique identifier for your project.

+![Configure Document using plugin][screenshot configure document]

+This will store the identifier for this project in the Sketch file directly.
+After this you can start exporting your data to Hubble.app!

-Check out the [detailed documentation][wiki] on how to use hubble-sketch-plugin together with the Hubble ecosystem.
+Check out the [detailed documentation][wiki] for more info on how to use hubble-sketch-plugin together with the Hubble ecosystem.

 # Contributing